mckoss/gdg-tablet-bootcamp/docs/lesson-1.md

 2. [pip] - Python package installer (the *new* easy_install).
 4. [Google App Engine]: Google's web application service (for Python).

-*Note: If you want to merge any updates that have been made our master repository since you made your fork, use the following commands:
+*Note: If you want to merge any updates that have been made to our master repository since you made your fork, use the following commands:

     $ git fetch upstream
     $ git merge upstream/master

-# Running the Todos application
+# Running the Application

 You should now be able to run the sample application on your machine.